-"Who has relationships, should also use them!"
+“If you have relationships, you should also use them!”

-Employer: "Contacts are not important"
+Employer: “Contacts not important”

 Of course, every business wants to think and communicate that it has the best, most talented and great employees.
 Imagine a staff member who admits that he has selected an applicant not for objective abilities but because he knows the XY - he would make himself completely vulnerable.
 Even if that happens in reality often!